 ROV surveys – data acquisition

-This study did not involve sampling or damage of any endangered or protected species and is actually based on direct observations with ROV footage and image analysis, a non-invasive tool that is particularly suited for high conservation interest habitats like those under investigation.
+This study did not involve sampling or damage of any endangered or protected species and is based on direct observations with ROV footage and image analysis, a non-invasive tool that is particularly suited for high conservation interest habitats like those under investigation.

 The dataset used in this study includes video and photographs collected along the Sardinia continental margin during a ROV survey carried out in August 2013 on board of the r/v “Astrea”.
-Each site was explored through a variable number of ROV dives (from a min. of 1 up to 4), in order to collect enough video material to perform the forthcoming image analysis.
+Each site was explored through a variable number of ROV dives (from a min. of 1 up to 4), to collect video material suitable to perform image analysis.